 Human Resource Management Report

-Executive Branch agencies with more than 100 employees submit a Human Resource Management Report to the State HR Division at the end of each fiscal year.
+Executive Branch agencies with 100 or more employees submit a Human Resource Management Report to State Human Resources at the end of each fiscal year.
 Agency reports include:

 - Analysis on key workforce successes, challenges, and strategies